jtsai972/Travel-Planner/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Simply go to the [Trip Advisor website](https://jtsai972.github.io/Trip-Advisor/) and select an item in the sidebar menu depending on what it is you want to do.
+Simply go to the [Travel Planner website](https://jtsai972.github.io/Travel-Planner/) and select an item in the sidebar menu depending on what it is you want to do.

 [Back to Table of Contents](#table-of-contents)